Removing State from Network Functions

 What is State

-Before we delve into the potential ways to solve this problem, mainly by introducing stateless network functions, let us first describe the different types of state.
+Before we delve into potential ways to solve this problem, mainly by introducing stateless network functions, let us first describe the different types of state.
 We have two: dynamic and static.
-The network function processes continuously update the dynamic state.
-The dynamic state could be anything from a firewall’s connection information to the load balancer’s server mappings.
+The network function processes continuously update the dynamic state, which could be anything from a firewall’s connection information to the load balancer’s server mappings.

 On the other hand, the static state could include something like pre-configured firewall rules or the IPS signature database.
 The dynamic state must persist across instance failures and be available to the network functions when scaling in or out.
 On the other hand, the static state is easy and can be replicated to a network instance upon boot time.